Andreas Brandhorst

-Andreas Brandhorst (born in Sielhorst, Rahden, Germany on 26 May 1956) is a translator (English to German) and author of fantasy and science fiction.
+Andreas Brandhorst (born 26 May 1956) is a translator (English to German) and author of fantasy and science fiction.
 In addition to writing under his own name, he uses the pseudonyms Thomas Lockwood and Andreas Weiler.

+Early life, family and education

+Andreas Brandhorst was born in Sielhorst, Rahden, Germany.

+Career

 His short story "Die Planktonfischer" won the Kurd-Laßwitz-Preis in 1983.